5 Things You Can Do with Scattering Urns after Scattering Ashes

 - Designate it as a family urn to be reused for other family members.

 - Display the scattering urn in the home as a memento.
 Consider adding love notes, photographs, a lock of hair, buttons from a favorite shirt, or a small portion of ashes left over.
+This way the urn doubles as an in-home memorial while still allowing you to honor your loved one's final wishes.

 What have you seen used for scattering ashes?
 A boot, perhaps?
 Or a pickle jar?
 A beer can?
 What other ideas do you have?
 Share them with a comment or on OneWorld Memorials Facebook page.
 Who knows, you might help someone with your great idea.